UniversalDependencies/docs/_hy/dep/amod.md

 ---

 An adjectival modifier of a noun is any adjectival phrase that serves to modify the meaning of the noun.

-Exception: if the modifying adjectival word is pronominal (i.e. tagged [DET]()), the relation is [det]() instead of `amod`.
+If the modifying adjectival word is pronominal (i.e. tagged [DET]()), the relation is [det]() instead of `amod`.

 ~~~ sdparse